blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 #### Globaly Unique Data Subject Identities

-The identifyers used to refer to Data Subjects MUST be globaly unique.
+The identifiers used to refer to Data Subjects MUST be globaly unique.
 One Data Subject identity corresponds to one Data Subject.
 One Data Subject can have several Data Subject Identity.

 When refering to a Data Subject, Systems MUST use both of the following atributes:
 - `dsid` - Data Subject ID